-The Department of Electrical and Computer Engineering offers graduate programs leading to a Master of Science Degree in either Electrical Engineering or Computer Engineering and a Doctor of Philosophy Degree in Electrical Engineering with options in either Electrical Engineering or Computer Engineering.
+The Department of Electrical & Computer Engineering offers graduate programs leading to a master of science (MS) degree in either electrical engineering or computer engineering and a doctor of philosophy (PhD) degree in electrical engineering, with options in either electrical engineering or computer engineering.

 The department also offers a choice of certificate programs, which provide specific career benefits to working professionals.
-The courses in these programs are compatible with degree requirements, if students later decide to transition to a degree program.
+These courses are compatible with degree requirements, if students later decide to transition to a degree program.

 Individuals may also enroll in graduate courses as non-degree students without applying for admission to a graduate or certificate program, when space is available and with permission of the instructor.

 - Cybersecurity Graduate Certificate

 Research areas: key research areas within the Department of Electrical & Computer Engineering reflect the faculty's expertise and interests across a variety of fields.

 Graduate courses: Most graduate courses are usually offered before 10am or after 3:30pm once or twice a week, to accommodate both full-time and part-time students.

 Financial assistance: A number of graduate teaching and research assistantships are awarded to qualified students who have been accepted for admission to a degree program and have requested financial assistance.